TudorZgimbau/portfolio/src/pages/blog/who_am_i.md

 - How to work on adaptive scheduling and make accurate estimates
 - Python at a fairly advanced level and the current state of its ecosystem

-Last but not least, I want to thank everyone involved in the project: without everyone's help, these releases wouldn't be the same or wouldn't have happened at all!
+I want to thank everyone involved in the project: without everyone's help, these releases wouldn't be the same or wouldn't have happened at all!
 At some point recently, I had to quit my hands-on involvement in the projects, mainly because of my exams.
-The reason you are able to use the SDKs **today** is the amazing guys who took over!
+The reason you are able to use the SDKs today is the amazing guys who took over!

 # Future plans